-The Library at St. Vladimir’s Seminary began in a non-functional bathtub of a tenement apartment in upper Manhattan.
-At this time St. Vladimir’s was still attached to Union Theological Seminary.
+The library at St Vladimir’s Seminary began in the 1940's in a non-functional bathtub of a tenement apartment in upper Manhattan.
+At the time, St Vladimir’s Seminary was still attached to Union Theological Seminary.
 The first volumes were donated by Russian immigrants and professors interested in promoting theological education.
 These donations included books in Russian, Greek, French, and German, but very little material in English.
-The collection continued to grow with the acquisition of other personal libraries from former faculty and friends of the Seminary despite the lack of an adequate facility.
+The collection continued to grow with the acquisition of personal libraries from former faculty and friends of the seminary, despite the lack of an adequate facility.

-From its humble beginnings in a bathtub, the Library has grown into a formidable academic and research facility with a collection of over 180,000 volumes.
-Dr. James Billington, the long-standing Librarian Of Congress, praised it as the "richest library of Eastern Christian holdings in the Western Hemisphere."
-Over the past 75 years it has remained one of the Seminary’s greatest assets.
-In addition to serving the students, faculty, and alumni, the Library is now used by scholars from all over the world.
-As the seminary now has an international reputation, many outside patrons are requesting use of library materials and their needs must also be met.
+From its humble beginnings in a bathtub, the library at St Vladimir's Seminary has grown into a formidable academic and research facility with a collection of over 160,000 volumes.
+Dr James Billington, the long-standing Librarian Of Congress, praised it as the "richest library of Eastern Christian holdings in the Western Hemisphere."
+Over the past seventy-five years, it has remained one of the seminary’s greatest assets.
+In addition to serving the students, faculty, and alumni, the library is now used by scholars from all over the world.